grafana/intro-to-mltp/README.md

 * Four-service application:
   * A service requesting data from a REST API server.
   * A REST API server that receives requests and utilises a Database for storing/retrieving data for those requests.
-  * A recorder service for storing messages to an AQMP bus.
+  * A recorder service for storing messages to an AMQP bus.
   * A Postgres Database for storing/retrieving data from.
 * Tempo service for storing trace information.
 * Loki service for storing log information.